Epigene/trailblazer.github.io/gems/operation/2.0/contract.md

 ## Validate

 The `Contract::Validate` macro is responsible for validating the incoming params against its contract.
 That means you have to use `Contract::Build` beforehand, or create the contract yourself.
-The macro will then grab the params and throw then into the contract's `validate` (or `call`) method.
+The macro will then grab the params and throw them into the contract's `validate` (or `call`) method.

 {{  "contract_test.rb:validate-only:../trailblazer/test/docs:2-0" | tsnippet }}